kevincloud/terraform-azurerm-manager/README.md

  1. **Terraform Cloud**: If you don't already have one, create a [Terraform Cloud](https://app.terraform.io) account.
  2. **Cost Estimation**: You'll need to make sure Cost Estimation is enabled in Terraform Cloud (Settings &rarr; Cost Estimation)
  3. **Git**: Git basics are required.
 So you need to know how to clone, fork, pull, push, commit, etc. This guide assumes you are able to perform these basic git tasks.
  4. **DNS**: Please setup your `hashicorp.io` zone, which provides coverage for AWS, Azure, and GCP.
 Instructions are found at [dns-multicloud](https://github.com/lhaig/dns-multicloud).
-Later in this guide, you'll need to use your subdomain you created here for Azure (e.q. yourname.azure.hashidemos.io) *NOTE: In Azure, make sure you add the tag `DoNotDelete` to your newly created resource group AND DNS Zone.
-Otherwise, they will be deleted in the next purge interval.*
+Later in this guide, you'll need to use your subdomain you created here for Azure (e.q. yourname.azure.hashidemos.io) *NOTE: In Azure, make sure you add the tag `DoNotDelete` with the value of of `true` to your newly created resource group AND DNS Zone.
+Otherwise, they will be deleted in the next purge interval by the reaper.*
  5. **AWS credentials**
     - Access Key ID
     - Secret Key